Guilherme (footballer, born 1995)

-Guilherme Augusto Vieira dos Santos (born 13 April 1995), simply known as Guilherme, is a Brazilian professional footballer who plays as a left winger for Santos.
+Guilherme Augusto Vieira dos Santos (born 13 April 1995), simply known as Guilherme, is a Brazilian professional footballer who plays as a left winger for Houston Dynamo.

 Career

 Grêmio

 Guilherme was born in São Paulo, and joined Grêmio's youth setup in May 2014, from Cotia, after a trial period.
 In 2015, he moved on loan to São José-RS until the end of the year; after helping in their Copa Sul-Fronteira and Super Copa Gaúcha titles, his loan was extended for the 2016 Campeonato Gaúcho.

 Back to the Tricolor in May 2016, Guilherme made his first team – and Série A – debut on 29 June, coming on as a late substitute for Everton in a 3–2 home win over Santos.

 Loans

 On 19 January 2017, Guilherme was loaned to fellow top tier side Botafogo until December.
 Despite not being a regular starter, he became an ever-present figure during the year as his side finished 10th.

 On 4 January 2018, Guilherme moved to Chapecoense also in the first division, again on loan.
 A regular starter in the Campeonato Catarinense, he lost his starting spot in the Série A, and moved to Série B side Coritiba on 13 August, also in a temporary deal.

 On 17 January 2019, still owned by Grêmio, Guilherme was presented at Sport Recife.
 He was a key unit in the club's promotion to the top tier, scoring 17 goals and ending the tournament as top scorer.